kopmba/math_ai/readme.txt

-I'm designing here interface as block of functions allowing everyone to provide their own computation
+Interface as block of functions